prasannak81/mh-team3/README.md

 # quickpickup

-A meraki app to facilitate contactless pickup for customer orders.
+A Meraki app to facilitate contactless pickup for customer orders.

 ### Code style and formatting

-This section descripts our code formatting tools.
+This section describes our code formatting tools.

 #### Python